 - When the pan is hot, add the salmon skin side up.
 Sear for 4-5 minutes, or until salmon easily releases from the bottom of the pan.
 Sear skin side down for 4-5 minutes, or until salmon is cooked through and flakes easily with a fork.
 Remove salmon from pan to a plate and cover with aluminum foil to keep warm.

 - Add remaining 1 tablespoon butter to pan and melt over medium heat.
-Stir in garlic and sauté until fragrant and beginning to toast, stirring consistently, about 30 seconds.
+Stir in minced garlic (2 cloves) and sauté until fragrant and beginning to toast, stirring consistently, about 30 seconds.

-- Add the leaves and stir, cooking until wilted, about 1-2 minutes.
+- Add the chard leaves and stir, cooking until wilted, about 1-2 minutes.

 - Remove from heat and stir in lemon juice.